nicojs/node-install-local/README.md

 An other reason is with `npm link` your **not** testing if your package actually installs correctly.
 You might have files in there that will not be there after installation.

-## Can't i use `npm install file:../my-dependency-package`
+## Can't i use `npm i file:`?

-You could use `npm install file:..` versions of npm < version 5.
+You could use `npm install file:..` versions of npm prior to version 5.
+It installed the package locally.
+Since version 5, the functionality changed to `npm link` instead.
+More info here: https://github.com/npm/npm/pull/15900

 ## How to guarantee a production-like install